i-am-pradeepNayak/es-lint/README.md

 For Refernce and examples :[https://eslint.org/docs/latest/use/configure/rules#disabling-rules]

-There are serveral types to disbale rules
+There are serveral types to disable rules

 ```javascript
 alert('foo'); // eslint-disable-line no-alert, quotes, semi